 Having a good conscience; that, whereas they speak evil of you, as of evildoers, they may be ashamed that falsely accuse your good conversation in Christ.

-they might disparage
+they may disparage

 By which also he went and preached unto the spirits in prison;